grantdavis303/lunch_and_learn/README.md

 Technical Quality

 - [ ] Project demonstrates abstraction and encapsulation in ways that make it easy to change (example: if an API changes, for example, FLickr to Unsplashed, we make changes in as few places as possible.).
 - [ ] Project shows a solid understanding of MVC principles (this may include but is not limited to: no logic in serializers, clean controllers, serializers and presenters to handle formatting rather than models etc.) and includes all expectations of numbers 1 and 2 above.

 Testing

 - [ ] Project achieves 90% or greater test coverage.
 - [ ] In addition to “happy path”, project also includes “sad path”/edge case testing.
 - [ ] At least one of the tests that require an external API call make use of VCR and/or Webmock for mocking.
 - [ ] Tests check payload content a little deeper such as inspecting data type of an attribute.
 - [ ] Testing also checks that unnecessary information is NOT present in response data.

 ### Tests

-* 34 Total Tests (415 / 418 LOC (99.28%) covered)
+* 48 Total Tests (523 / 523 LOC (100.0%) covered)

-* 6 Request Tests (187 / 190 LOC (98.42%) covered)
+* 9 Request Tests (309 / 309 LOC (100.0%) covered) NOT DONE
-* 10 Facade Tests (169 / 169 LOC (100.0%) covered)
+* 10 Facade Tests (172 / 172 LOC (100.0%) covered) DONE
-* 16 Service Tests (160 / 160 LOC (100.0%) covered)
+* 16 Service Tests (130 / 163 LOC (100.0%) covered) DONE
+* 2 PORO Tests (72 / 72 LOC (100.0%) covered) DONE
-* 2 PORO Tests (69 / 69 LOC (100.0%) covered)
+* 11 Model Tests (69 / 69 LOC (100.0%) covered) DONE

 ### Resources